Your Child's Checkup: 9 Months

 - Protect your child from secondhand smoke, which increases the risk of heart and lung disease.
 Secondhand vapor from e-cigarettes is also harmful.

-- Protect your child from by not keeping a gun in the home.
+- Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Lock up ammunition separately.
 Make sure kids cannot access the keys.

 - Talk to your doctor if you're concerned about your living situation.
 Do you have the things that you need to take care of your baby?
 Do you have enough food, a safe place to live, and health insurance?
 Your doctor can tell you about community resources or refer you to a social worker.